B2B, or business to business, is a vital sales method for many businesses. It is a growing and profitable market, too.

 B2B eCommerce platforms are vital tools in growing your B2B business.
 Now that you know what to look for, you can find a platform that is robust, but cost-effective to help grow your business.
 B2B Marketplaces are another viable option for growing your business.

-A B2B marketplace is a B2B ecommerce platform that connects wholesale suppliers to wholesale buyers.
+A wholesale marketplace is a B2B eCommerce platform that connects wholesale suppliers to wholesale buyers.
 These marketplaces are growing at an exponential rate and opening new channels of opportunity for small-to-midsize businesses.
 Most marketplaces also allow sellers to market, sell, invoice, and fulfill orders using a single platform.
+They're like a wholesale directory on steroids and help you learn how to find vendors and wholesale items to sell.

 Most marketplaces also allow sellers to market, sell, invoice, and fulfill orders using a single platform.